deepikasri647/90DaysofDevOpsChallenge/Day38/day-38-yaml.md

 tools:
 - docker
   - kubernetes
+  -
 What is wrong with Block 2?In Block 2, - docker and - kubernetes are at inconsistent indentation levels (0 spaces for docker vs 2 spaces for kubernetes).
-YAML parsers expect sibling list items to share identical indentation.💡 Key Lessons Learned (3 Golden Rules of YAML)Spaces Only — No Tabs: YAML parsers strictly reject tab characters (\t).
-Always use 2 spaces per indentation level.Colons Need Space: A colon defining a key-value pair MUST be followed by a space (e.g., name: Deepika, NOT name:Deepika).Data Types Matter: true/false are parsed as booleans, whereas "true" or "false" in quotes are parsed as strings.
+YAML parsers expect sibling list items to share identical indentation.

+💡 Key Lessons Learned (3 Golden Rules of YAML)
+Spaces Only — No Tabs: YAML parsers strictly reject tab characters (\t).
+Always use 2 spaces per indentation level.
+Colons Need Space: A colon defining a key-value pair MUST be followed by a space (e.g., name: Deepika, NOT name:Deepika).
+Data Types Matter: true/false are parsed as booleans, whereas "true" or "false" in quotes are parsed as strings.